microsoft/chat-copilot/README.md

 # Chat Copilot Sample Application

 This sample allows you to build your own integrated large language model (LLM) chat copilot.
-The sample uses two applications: a front-end web UI app and a back-end API server.
+The sample is built on Microsoft Semantic Kernel and has two applications: a front-end web UI app and a back-end API server.

 These quick-start instructions run the sample locally.
 To deploy the sample to Azure, please view [Deploying Chat Copilot](https://github.com/microsoft/semantic-kernel/blob/main/samples/apps/copilot-chat-app/deploy/README.md).